The Cause and Consequence of Human Trafficking: Human Rights Violations

-Anti-Slavery International is a UK based organization with over 180 years of anti-trafficking efforts to speak of.
-Using their theory of change, this organization works in the UK, Mauritania, Niger, Senegal, Tanzania, India, Lebanon, Uzbekistan, Turkmenistan, and Nepal to fight descent-based slavery forced child begging, child domestic workers, debt bondage, migrant women, bonded labor and other forms of trafficking.
-Their macro approach to anti-trafficking work includes working to develop major laws again slavery, offering a 24 hour hotline and mobilizing communities to demand respect for their human rights.
+Anti-Slavery International is a UK-based organization with over 180 years of anti-trafficking efforts to speak of.
+Using their theory of change, this organization works in the UK, Mauritania, Niger, Senegal, Tanzania, India, Lebanon, Uzbekistan, Turkmenistan, and Nepal to fight descent-based slavery, forced child begging, child domestic workers, debt bondage, migrant women, bonded labor, and other forms of trafficking.
+Their macro approach to anti-trafficking work includes working to develop major laws against slavery, offering a 24-hour hotline and mobilizing communities to demand respect for their human rights.

 Child Rescue Nepal

 Child Rescue Nepal is an organization that focuses on child rescues, support, and reunifications, prevention, and prosecutions.
 They work closely with the local police to raid organizations where children are held captive; provide basic necessities for rescued children; and work to reunify children with their families.

 ECPAT International is a large international organization with 109 members in 96 countries of varying sizes that include national coalitions and small grassroots organizations.
 ECPAT coordinates research efforts and actionable steps to end the commercial sexual exploitation of children.
 They also coordinate efforts around advocacy for children.
 Specifically, ECPAT supports shelters for survivors, training for law enforcement, and conducts research.

 Free the Slaves has a mission: liberating slaves and changing the conditions that allow slavery to persist.
 Its vision includes a community-based model for freedom.
 Since its inception in 2000, Free the Slaves community-based mode for freedom has resulted in over 14,000 people freed from slavery and 300 traffickers arrested.